What Can Baby Names Tell Us About Our Narcissism Epidemic?

-To ensure the number of unique baby names and population data are comparable, I normalised both of them so they ranged from 0 to 1.
-In Figure 4, it seems the number of unique baby names increases at a faster rate than population.
+To ensure the number of unique baby names and population data is comparable, I normalized both of them so they ranged from 0 to 1.
+In Figure 4, it seems the number of unique baby names increases at a faster rate than the population.
 But how does it translate to the number of people sharing the same name?
 To answer this question, I plotted the ratio of population over the number of unique names.

 2. Are parents giving their babies longer names?

 And here is what the data shows: not really.
-The average length of baby names from 1914 to 2014 have stayed a little above 6 throughout the years (Figure 6).
+The average length of baby names from 1914 to 2014 has stayed a little above 6 throughout the years (Figure 6).

 3. Are parents giving their babies names that are usually associated with the opposite gender?

-As defined earlier, a name may be memorable because it is shared by less people, or is spelled with more letters, or is usually associated with the opposite gender.
-We have examined the data for the first two constructs and have found people nowadays do share names with less people, but they are not getting longer names.
+As defined earlier, a name may be memorable because it is shared by fewer people, or is spelled with more letters, or is usually associated with the opposite gender.
+We have examined the data for the first two constructs and have found people nowadays do share names with fewer people, but they are not getting longer names.
 Now, let's see if boys and girls nowadays share more names than they did in the past.
-In Figure 7, we see that it is indeed the case: the number of gender-neutral names are increasing monotonically for the past decades.
+In Figure 7, we see that it is indeed the case: the number of gender-neutral names is increasing monotonically for the past decades.

-After visualising the U.S. baby name dataset and the U.S. population dataset from 1914 to 2014, I found that
+After visualizing the U.S. baby name dataset and the U.S. population dataset from 1914 to 2014, I found that

-- Babies born in the recent years are sharing names with less people than babies born decades ago
+- Babies born in recent years are sharing names with fewer people than babies born decades ago

 - Babies born in 1914 got names that were on average 6-letters long.
 This phenomenon repeated itself for the past 100 years.